Founder & Coach Mentor

 I am kind of lucky to be able to bring two clear passions together (football and education) and create situations that enhance the human experience, especially for young people.
 Empowering youngsters through the platform of sport, scaffolding values, trust and creativity and learning is for me the only way to engage learning.

 Fundamentally it’s the bigger, more holistic picture that’s the most important element to coaching and education.
-Not many children will get the chance to become an adult who fulfils the role of a professional sports man or woman but what is guaranteed is that each child can learn to become the best person they can be through sport.
+Not many children will get the chance to become an adult who fulfills the role of a professional sports man or woman but what is guaranteed is that each child can learn to become the best person they can be through sport.
 They can realise their potential in many other ways.
 It is this positive relationship with participating that creates a lifelong love for sport so inevitably this keeps them playing – a self-fulfilling process that we the coaches must be fundamentally measured by!

-We, the educators, are role models for those who are creating a positive legacy for the future generations and it’s being able to be a part of someone’s journey to the degree that they not only fulfil their own potential but help others to move forward that’s crucial to outcomes.
+We, the educators, are role models for those who are creating a positive legacy for the future generations and it’s being able to be a part of someone’s journey to the degree that they not only fulfill their own potential but help others to move forward that’s crucial to outcomes.
 This should be the most fundamental and rewarding part of the coaching process; society first, game second, winning a bonus outcome.

 The most challenging aspects within coaching come from the processes that give life to non-evidence based solutions within education in sport.
 For example, the most common misconception in youth sport is that winning a game is the primary indicator for the success when developing individual potential.
 An adult objective applied out of context.
 Understandably the pedagogic process is almost always intrinsically locked within the social, cultural and historical complexities that surround individuals.
 True to this fact and form, non-evidence based formula for education within sport have no existing relevance due to the overwhelmingly unique personality of every person.
 One size does not fit all.